j7168908jx/j7168908jx.github.io/_posts/2023-02-22-optimizing-eigen-code.md

 Function cost: 263375 us, iteration = 100M iter.
 ```

-moving `e1` inside slightly (but stablly) increases the speed of size 2.
+Moving `e1` inside slightly (but stably) increases the speed of size 2.

 That's it!
-I think I don't have any simpler way to this one...
+I don't have any faster way to this one...
 Help me if you can beat this!